mjekott/mjekott/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Self trained developer based in Nigeria
+- 🤔 &nbsp; Self taught developer based in Nigeria
 - 🎓 &nbsp; Earned a BSc in Computer Science(Computer Information System) from Babcock University.
 - 💼 &nbsp; Working with Typscript and Node.js projects to improve my skills .
 - ✍️ &nbsp; I am a big Manutd Fan and Fifa soccer gamer.